diagrams/diagrams-doc/doc/manual.rst

 .. _`finger trees`: http://apfelmus.nfshost.com/articles/monoid-fingertree.html

-The benefit of using a finger tree (instead of just, say, a list, or even a `Seq` structure from `Data.Sequence`:mod:) is that it allows us to cache monoidal "measures" of the entire trail.
-In particular, we cache
+The benefit of using a finger tree (instead of just, say, a list, or even a `Seq` structure from `Data.Sequence`:mod:) is that it allows caching monoidal "measures" of the entire trail.
+In particular, the finger trees underlying trails cache

 * the number of segments
 * the total arc length (up to a standard error tolerance)